-Rob Klinkefus returns to South Dakota State in 2014-15 for his ninth year on Scott Nagy’s staff.
+Rob Klinkefus returns to South Dakota State in 2015-16 for his 10th year on Scott Nagy’s staff.
 Klinkefus came to SDSU from Buena Vista University in Storm Lake, Iowa, where he worked as an assistant coach from 2001-06 under Brian Van Haaften, one of the most successful coaches in the history of Division III basketball.

-After spending his first two seasons coaching the Jackrabbit guards, Klinkefus returned to the familiar position of coaching the post players, a position he coached in nine of his 13 years in basketball, including the last six at SDSU, where he mentored a total of six All-Summit League selections.
-In total, he coached a total of 12 all-conference posts and one conference MVP in his nine years coaching the position.
+After spending his first two seasons coaching the Jackrabbit guards, Klinkefus returned to the familiar position of coaching the post players, a position he coached in 10 of his 14 years in basketball, including the last seven at SDSU, where he mentored a total of seven All-Summit League selections.
+In total, he coached a total of 13 all-conference posts and one conference MVP in his nine years coaching the position.

 “I really enjoy coaching the position and am very excited for these guys,” said Klinkefus.
-“We have a relatively new group of talented guys and a couple of guys returning that bring a good amount of experience, which makes it exciting not only for this year, but for the future as well.”
+“We have a great group of talented young guys and a number of guys returning that bring some great experience, which makes it exciting not only for this year, but down the road as well.”

 In addition to coaching the post players, Klinkefus’ duties include scouting and game preparations, individual workouts, recruiting and developing the Jackrabbits non-conference schedule.